One of the main challenges for bloggers, small businesses, a non-profit organization, a personal website has is “Page Load Time.”

 - San Jose

-Web page test is one of the most popular websites performance tool to let you run the test from multiple locations worldwide.
+Web page test is one of the most popular websites performance tools to let you run the test from multiple locations worldwide.

 Each location got one or multiple browsers (Chrome, IE, Firefox, etc. cover the broad range of testing.